mariamcharchyan/E-commerce-Web-Application-with-Node/README.md

 ## Environment Variables
 The server uses the following environment variables, which can be set in a .env file or configured in your deployment environment:

-. `SECRET` - A secret key used for signing and verifying JWT tokens.
+* `SECRET` - A secret key used for signing and verifying JWT tokens.
-. `PASSWORD_MAIL` - The password for the email account used for sending verification emails with Nodemailer.
+* `PASSWORD_MAIL` - The password for the email account used for sending verification emails with Nodemailer.
-. `MYSQL_HOST` - The hostname of the MySQL database server.
-. `MYSQL_USER ` - The username for connecting to the MySQL database.
-. `MYSQL_PASSWORD` - The password for connecting to the MySQL database.
-. `MYSQL_DATABASE` - The name of the MySQL database used for the E-commerce web application.

 Make sure to configure these environment variables appropriately before running the server to ensure proper functionality and connectivity with the MySQL database.